-The LFC currently uses three stocks of steelhead in the Snake River basin, (LFH, Tucannon, and Wallowa) and two stocks in the Walla Walla basin (Touchet and LFH).
-The LFH and Wallowa Lyons Ferry Complex Annual Operation Plan - October 1, 2006 to September 30, 2007 18 stocks are both non-endemic stocks that were originally collected from outside their respective release points.
+The LFC currently uses three stocks of steelhead in the Snake River basin, (LFH, Tucannon, and Wallowa) and two stocks in the Walla-Walla basin (Touchet and LFH).
+The LFH and Wallowa stocks are both non-endemic stocks that were originally collected from outside their respective release points.
 The Wallowa stock was originally collected by Oregon Dept of Fish and Wildlife from Lower Snake River dams (likely comprised of both A- and B-run fish from Oregon and Idaho), and then released in the Wallowa River in the Grande Ronde Basin.
 The LFH stock was derived primarily from a combination of Wells (upper Columbia River) and returning Wallowa stock fish to LFH.
-The Tucannon and Touchet stocks are both native to their respective streams.
+The Tucannon and Touchet stocks are both native to their respective streams, though each has had some degree of genetic introgression from the LFH over the years.
 All of these stocks are collected from a variety of traps located throughout SE Washington (see each stocks description below for specific trapping locations).